PhysiCell-Tools/python-loader/man/docstring/mcds.plot_contour.md

             xyequal: boolean; default True
                 to specify equal axis spacing for x and y axis.

+            ax: matplotlib axis object; default setting is None the ax object, which will be used as a canvas for plotting.
+                None will generate a figure and ax object from scratch.

             figsizepx: list of two integers; default is None size of the figure in pixels, (x, y). the given x and y will be rounded to the nearest even number,